alongd/RMG-Py/documentation/source/users/arkane/input_pdep.rst

     molecularWeight = (44.04, 'g/mol')

-If the ``molecularWeight`` parameter is not given, it is calculated by CanTherm based on the chemical structure.
+If the ``molecularWeight`` parameter is not given, it is calculated by Arkane based on the chemical structure.

 The ``collisionModel`` is defined for unimolecular isomers with the transport data using a